-(Re)Establish Mentor Relationship at Site

-- o (Re)Develop ILP with mentor (informed by Transition Plan). - o Receive support, observe other teachers, reflect with video(s), attend professional development and/or seminars.

-Take coursework that applies towards Induction (choose one) (\$1,000 fee)
+- (Re)Establish Mentor Relationship at Site - o (Re)Develop ILP with mentor (informed by Transition Plan). - Receive support, observe other teachers, reflect with video(s), attend professional development and/or seminars. - Take coursework that applies towards Induction (choose one) (\$1,000 fee) - o \\6 units of Master's Core (Gen Ed or Education Specialist) or; - o \\6 units of the Mathematics Instruction Added Authorization (MIAA) or; - o 6 units toward additional credential/authorization.

-- o 6 units of Masters Core (Gen Ed or Education Specialist) or; - o 6 units of the Mathematics Instruction Added Authorization (MIAA) or; - o 6 units toward additional credential/authorization. - Must formally apply and be accepted into the program.
+$\ast\ast$ Must formally apply and be accepted into the program.

-ADMINISTRATIVE CREDENTIALS

-PRELIMINARY ADMINISTRATIVE SERVICES CREDENTIAL (24 UNITS)
+ADMINISTRATIVE CREDENTIALS PRELIMINARY ADMINISTRATIVE SERVICES CREDENTIAL PROGRAM (24 UNITS)

 Teachers College of San Joaquin (TCSJ) offers two options for individuals seeking an Administrative Services Credential.
 The first option is to be a candidate and earn a Preliminary Administrative Services Credential.
 The second option is to be a Preliminary Administrative Services Credential intern.
-This option requires the candidate to be employed in a position that requires Administrative Services Credential while being enrolled and attending coursework.
+This option requires the candidate to be employed in a position that requires an Administrative Services Credential while being enrolled and attending coursework.
 The 24-unit program for candidates is completed in 12 months.
-Candidates and interns may apply a portion of their Preliminary Administrative Services Credential coursework units towards a TCSJ masters degree in Educational Leadership and School Development.
+Candidates and interns may apply a portion of their Preliminary Administrative Services Credential coursework units towards a TCSJ master's degree in Educational Leadership and School Development.

-Application Deadline:

-Early-Start-June 5 (Wednesday "stacked" classes) & June 6 (Tuesday/Thursday classes) Late-Start- September 26 (Wednesday "stacked" classes) & September 27 (Tuesday/Thursday classes)
+Application Deadline: Early-Start June 5, 2019 (Wednesday "stacked" classes) Late-Start-September 5, 2019 (Tuesday/Thursday classes)

-- TCSJ Program Application - Official transcripts from each institution attended - Letter of Introduction - Evidence of a valid credential - Two recommendation forms, one must be completed by current employer - District Approval Form - Verification of Experience-must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years of experience.
-(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.) - Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - \$50 non-refundable application fee (Waived for IMPACT candidates) - \$200 Non-refundable cohort enrollment deposit due at advisement.
+- TCSJ Application Form - Graduate Studies Application - Letter of Candidate - Official Sealed Transcripts - Transcript must show a bachelor's degree from a regionally accredited institution or a complete foreign transcript evaluation from an approved\ agency confirming equivalent degree. (\See document CL-635 on the California Commission on Teacher Credentialing website (CTC).) - o Post Bachelorette, i.e. credential program and/or master's degree - Two Recommendation Forms (within application) - Emergency Contact Form (within application) - Acceptable Use Policy and Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - District Approval Form - Verification of Experience Must be on the district or employing agency letterhead and signed by either the superintendent, assistant superintendent, director of personnel, director of human resources or HR designee verifying at least five years\ of experience.
+(Applicants may need to secure more than one verification of experience letter to meet the five-year experience requirement.) - \$50 Non-Refundable Application Fee (waived for IMPACT candidates)

+A \$200 Non-refundable cohort enrollment deposit is due at advisement for Administrative Services Credential candidates.
 Upon successful completion of the program, the cohort enrollment deposit will be applied to the candidate's current tuition obligation.

-Applicants may begin the program with a minimum of four years experience.
+\Applicants may begin the program with a minimum of four years of CTC credentialed experience.

-REQUIRED ADM MINISTRATIVE SERVICES CREDENTIAL COURSEWORK (24 UNITS) EADM270 Public Schools in a Democratic Society (2) EADM271 The Principalship (1) EADM272 Climate Development, School Culture, and Motivation (2) EADM273 Supervision of Instruction (1) EADM274 School Law (2) EADM275 Administration of Human Resources (1) EADM276 Equity and Access (1) EADM277 Building Partnerships and Community (1) EADM284 School Finance and Business Administration (1) EADM286C Fieldwork (3) EADM286D Fieldwork (3) EADM288 Educational Planning, Delivery, and Assessment (2) EADM386 Evidence Based Leadership (4)
+- EADM270 Public Schools in a Democratic Society (2)

+- EADM271 The Principalship (1)

+- EADM272 Climate Development, School Culture, and Motivation (2)

+- EADM273 Supervision of Instruction (1)

+- EADM274 School Law (2)

+- EADM275 Administration of Human Resources (1)

+- EADM276 Equity and Access (1)

+- EADM277 Building Partnerships and Community (1)

+- EADM284 School Finance and Business Administration (1)

+- EADM286C Fieldwork (3)

+- EADM286D Fieldwork (3)

+- EADM288 Educational Planning, Delivery, and Assessment (2)

+- EADM386 Evidence Based Leadership (4)